Septic & Wastewater

 How do I report a septic system problem?

 The Snohomish Health District investigates complaints and problems with septic systems in the county.
-To report a problem, email the completed Complaint Investigation Request (PDF) to email@example.com or mail it to the address below:
+Issues can be reported online here or mailed to:

 Environmental Health Division